Rotating Disk Effect on Surrounding Airflow, Moving Wall

 Rotating Disk Effect on Surrounding Airflow CFD Simulation using Moving Wall, ANSYS Fluent Training

 The present problem simulates a rotating disk in a room using ANSYS Fluent software.

-The present problem simulates a rotating disk in a room using ANSYS Fluent software.
-The purpose of this work is to investigate the airflow behavior under the influence of rotational motion of a rotating disk.
-In this simulation, there is an air flow in a computational domain (room) and in the middle of this room, a rotating disk with a certain rotational speed is placed.
-To define the rotational motion of a disk, the boundary condition of a moving wall with a speed of 5 rad.s-1 must be used.
+This work investigates the airflow behavior under the influence of the rotational motion of a rotating disk.
+In this simulation, airflow is in a computational domain (room), and a rotating disk with a certain rotational speed is placed in the middle of this room.